dnoci001/Eluvio_project/README.md

 exposure to boring or unrelevant content that might drive them away from your platform.
 To aid in this I have developed a classification model that will take the title of an article as input and classify the article as having < than the median number of upvotes or >= to the median number of upvotes.
-While the model is not perfect it could potential inform the decision to the extent to which content should be served to users.
+A model like this could potential be a component in a pipeline that us used to decide which content to serve to a user.

 All work is done in jupyter notebook file [title2upvotes.ipynb](https://github.com/dnoci001/Eluvio_project/blob/main/title2upvotes.ipynb)